 Money laundering via the banking system is a major issue for the financial services sector.
 Anti-money laundering (AML) laws were established to identify and prohibit such acts.
 Banks and financial institutions must set up a compliance system with suitable tools and procedures to comply with these rules.
-This necessitates building a business case for the appropriate compliance solution using the newest technological tools.
+This necessitates using the newest technological devices to build a business case for the appropriate compliance solution.

 AML Compliance Challenges

-Banks and financial institutions are experiencing significant AML compliance issues due to poor mitigating strategies.
-Companies that fail to prevent money laundering likely to lose money, customers, reputation, and stock prices.
+Due to poor mitigating strategies, banks and financial institutions are experiencing significant AML compliance issues.
+Companies that fail to prevent money laundering are likely to lose money, customers, reputation, and stock prices.
 Internationally, banks employ a variety of technology-based AML products and solutions.
-Globally accepted AML rules are established by the Financial Action Task Force (FATF), an intergovernmental regulatory organization with 37 members.
+In addition, globally accepted AML rules are established by the Financial Action Task Force (FATF), an intergovernmental regulatory organization with 37 members.

 Banks confront many difficulties in controlling AML risks and detecting vulnerabilities.
 Complicating matters are disparate transactions and evolving fraud and cybercrime.
-To solve these issues, banks must emphasize data security, fraud detection, and FATF regulatory compliance.
+Therefore, banks must emphasize data security, fraud detection, and FATF regulatory compliance to solve these issues.

 Other AML challenges include:

-Increased governance: Managing cross-border and multi-jurisdictional AML compliance standards and increasing customer due diligence needs may be challenging for banks and financial institutions.
-Identifying beneficial ownership and taking action to resolve AML deficiencies revealed by regulatory assessments are similarly difficult tasks.
+Increased governance: Managing cross-border and multi-jurisdictional AML compliance standards and rising customer diligence needs may be challenging for banks and financial institutions.
+Identifying beneficial ownership and taking action to resolve AML deficiencies revealed by regulatory assessments are similarly tricky tasks.

 Lack of skilled personnel: Finding competent AML professionals may be difficult.
 High onboarding expenses and attrition are further concerns.
 Organizations must also keep employees informed of evolving regulatory obligations.